Table of Contents

 What Can You See From the London Cable Car?

 At 90 metres above the River Thames, the view is pretty sweet.
 You’ll see the Royal Docks, the Thames Barrier, Lyle’s Golden Syrup factory (who knew it was there?!), The O2, Canary Wharf and up the Thames inland towards Greenwich.
-You’ll probably see a few building sites too but even they can be interesting!
+You’ll probably see a few building sites too, but they can even be interesting!

 What’s the London Cable Car Price?